 To Open a monitor from a site, select one of the available Monitors.
-Then click the Sites list: Matthew's Site Then select the site.
+Then click the Sites list:

 The Monitor with a red border will be the Monitor whose camera Layout is displayed below it.

 6.1.1 Layout

 A layout defines how the cameras appear on the screen.
 This includes which cameras are present and how much of the screen an individual camera takes up.